Frequently Asked Questions (FAQs)

-- Where you are placed on a particular waitlist is determined by the Enrollment Priority your child has for that particular school.
+- Where you are placed on a particular waitlist is determined by the Enrollment Priority (see more information above) that your child has for that particular school.
 Let’s consider School A. If there are more neighbor applicants for a particular grade at School A than there are available seats, the remaining neighbor applicants who could not receive an offer (because of the order in which they were selected by the random lottery) will be placed at the top of the waitlist in their lottery order.
 After that, the remaining applicants who could not receive an offer for School A are placed on the waitlist by their priority grouping and their random lottery order.

 How likely is it that I will receive an offer to a school if I am on its waitlist?

 - This varies by school, depending on how many students at each school do not accept their offer or plan on attending the school.
 There is no guarantee you will receive an offer from a waitlist, even if you are #1 on that school’s waitlist.

 - Sometimes waitlist offers can’t be made until later in the summer, as we continue to determine which students plan on attending.